How Can I Prevent My Puppy From Jumping Up On People?

 If you've recently brought home a playful, energetic puppy, you may have already encountered the not-so-friendly habit of them jumping up on people.
 While it may be adorable at first, it can quickly become a nuisance, especially if your puppy is large or has sharp claws.
-Fortunately, there are a few simple strategies you can employ to discourage this behavior and teach your puppy to keep all paws on the ground.
+Fortunately, there are a few simple strategies you can employ to discourage this and teach your puppy to keep all paws on the ground.
 With a bit of patience and consistency, you'll soon be enjoying calmer greetings with your furry friend.

 Understanding the Behavior